Deliciously fudgy keto brownies are sweetened with stevia. 125 calories, 3g carbs and 1g fiber in each indulgent

 Use natural or Dutched cocoa powder in this recipe

 I use Dutch-processed cocoa powder (cocoa treated with alkali) in this recipe.
-Even though Dutch-processed cocoa powder is not as healthy (some of the antioxidants are removed in the processing), it’s milder, darker, and – most importantly – less acidic than natural cocoa powder.
+Even though Dutch-processed cocoa powder is not as healthy (though both are still very healthy), it’s milder, darker, and – most importantly – less acidic than natural cocoa powder.

 But I think that natural cocoa powder would be fine if that’s all you have.
 If the cocoa powder is Dutch-processed, the ingredients list will state that.